Key takeaways

 In 2017, the U.S. Department of Agriculture estimated that raising a child born in 2015 from birth through high school would cost $233,610 for a middle-income, two-parent household.1 In 2022, adjusting for higher inflation, the Brookings Institution estimated the cost to be closer to $310,605 from birth to age 17.2 Housing, food, and childcare costs are typically the largest expenses initially, with higher education added as another major expense in the future.

 Planning for expenses related to a new child can help ensure that you’re prepared for immediate expenses and more.
-Here are a few tasks to take care of before your new child arrives.
+Here are a few tasks to take care of before your baby arrives.

-- Understand your parental leave coverage.
 Bonding time can be beneficial, but you also want to make sure your finances won’t take a hit that they can’t handle.
-Speak to your HR department about your options, which could be a combination of the company’s parental leave offering, short-term disability, FMLA-protected unpaid leave, sick time and/or vacation time.
+Speak to your HR department about your parental leave benefits, which could be a combination of the company’s parental leave offering, short-term disability, FMLA-protected unpaid leave, sick time and/or vacation time.

 One of the first tasks you should do as a new parent is to get health insurance for your child.
 You can add them to your health insurance plan or, if you don’t have insurance, you can enroll in a Marketplace plan through a Special Enrollment Period.
 Requirements vary depending on your plan and/or your state, but you typically need to add your new child or apply for coverage within 30 to 60 days.3

 Another way to protect your child’s wellbeing is to have life insurance for you and your partner or spouse, if you have one.
-Life insurance is a financial planning tool that acts as a safety net if a parent — especially the breadwinner — passes away unexpectedly.
+Life insurance for new parents is a financial planning tool that acts as a safety net if a parent — especially the breadwinner — passes away unexpectedly.

 There are two main types of life insurance: